Key housing affordability trends in Edmonton

 The City of Edmonton believes that safe, adequate and affordable housing is fundamental to the physical, economic and social well-being of individuals, families and communities.
 The City of Edmonton Affordable Housing Strategy will guide City involvement in affordable housing for 10 years (2016-2025).

-The Affordable Housing Strategy is now available.
-The Strategy was approved by Edmonton City Council on November 3, 2015.
+The Affordable Housing Strategy was approved by Edmonton City Council on November 3, 2015.

 What's New in the Strategy?

 - Increase the supply of affordable housing in all areas of the city

 - Maintain the supply of affordable and market rental housing

 - Enable stable residential tenancies and transition people out of homelessness